Ouk Chaktrang Ouk Chaktrang

 Rules

 The general rules are extremely similar to Chess, so this guide will focus on the few differences.
 The objective is the same: checkmating your opponent's king.
-The major difference is some pieces having different moves and the starting positions: the pawns start on the third rank, and the king is always on the left side of the player regardless of color.
+The major differences are some pieces having different moves and the starting positions: the pawns start on the third rank, and the king is always on the left side of the player regardless of color.
 Stalemates are draws, as in chess.

 The Pieces